rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/monitoring-v2-configuration/examples.md

 ### ServiceMonitor

-See the official prometheus-operator Github for an example [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/prometheus-operator-crd/monitoring.coreos.com_servicemonitors.yaml) YAML.
+See the official prometheus-operator GitHub repo for an example [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/prometheus-operator-crd/monitoring.coreos.com_servicemonitors.yaml) YAML.

 ### PodMonitor

-See the official prometheus-operator Github for an example [PodMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/user-guides/getting-started/example-app-pod-monitor.yaml) YAML.

-Refer to the official prometheus-operator Github for an [example Prometheus resource](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/user-guides/getting-started/prometheus-pod-monitor.yaml) that refers to a PodMonitor.
+See the [Prometheus Operator documentation](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors) for an example PodMonitor and an example Prometheus resource that refers to a PodMonitor.

 ### PrometheusRule